 Since 2009, the government has tighten its immigration policies to ensure adequate expertise is being maintained across all industries.
 This also ensures that salaries and distribution of skills across sectors remain competitive.
-While nobody can guarantee 100% success rates in PR application, one can be assured that every application is being considered on its own merits.
+While nobody can guarantee 100% success rates for PR applications, one can be assured that every application is being considered on its own merits.

-Those who have shown outstanding commitment, hard work, and social contributions in Singapore, especially should not feel discouraged.
+Those who have shown outstanding hard work, and commitment and social contributions to Singapore especially should not feel discouraged.

-Further, in the population white paper released by the Singapore Government in 2015, both citizens and foreign talents alike will have a major part to play in achieving economic and manpower stability for Singapore.
+Furthermore, in the Population White Paper released by the Singapore Government in 2015, both citizens and foreign talents alike will have a major part to play in achieving economic and manpower stability for Singapore.

-Application rejections, while they could be due to many reasons, are however not revealed by ICA.
-As such, instead we help clients work toward building up a profile that is strong based on the other economical and social factors that can be determined based on our expertise.
+The reasons for rejection, which could be due to many reasons, are not revealed by ICA.
+As such, we instead help clients work toward building up a profile that is strong based on other economical and social factors that can be determined based on our expertise.

 There is no specific numerical value that can be shared in terms of the quota given out by ICA for a given time frame.
-While the government is working toward a framework that can support the objectives of the population white paper, the number of PRs given out at any time frame is dependent on the gaps of expertise that is required in the economy.
-These gaps surfaces due to personnel leaving the industry, renouncement of PR status, or even newly created demand in the industry.
+While the Government is working toward a framework that can support the objectives of the Population White Paper, the number of PRs given out during any time frame is dependent on the gaps of expertise in the economy.
+These gaps surface due to personnel leaving the industry, renouncement of PR statuses, or even due to newly created demand in the industry.
 While maintaining the ethnic balance of the country remains key, each PR application will still be accessed on its own merits.

-While the government grant PRs many benefits, there are also certain obligations that is required on the individual.
-One of which is National Service.
-Under the Enlistment Act, all male Singapore citizens and permanent residents are liable to register for national service upon reaching 16½ years old.
-They are liable to serve two years when they turn 18, followed by 40 days of Operationally Ready National Service every year until they turn 50 years old, for officers, and 40 years old for other ranks.
+While the government grant PRs many benefits, there are also certain obligations that is required of the individual, one of which is National Service.
+Under the Enlistment Act, all male Singapore Citizens and Permanent Residents are liable to register for national service upon reaching 16½ years old.
+They are liable to serve for two years when they turn 18, followed by 40 days of Operationally Ready National Service every year until they turn 50 years old for officers, and 40 years old for other ranks.

-There are several ways to go about attaining PR statuses in Singapore.
+There are several ways to go about attaining a PR status in Singapore.
 They are as follows:

-Once one has ascertained interest to apply for PR, the next step is to go through the requirements in ICA website, download the necessary forms, set up an appointment date with ICA, and then prepare the necessary documents.
-Upon submission of documents, the PR application results may take at least 6 – 12 months.
+Once one is certain of their interest in applying for a PR, the next step is to go through the requirements on ICA website, download the necessary forms, set up an appointment date with ICA, and then prepare the necessary documents.
+Upon the submission of documents, the PR application results will take at least 6 – 12 months to be released.
 In all, the entire process would take up between 1 – 2 years.

-Alternatively, since time is of the essence and wastage in terms of rejected applications would be highly inconvenient, interested applicants should work with us to understand how best to package and time their application.
-We guarantee documentation integrity and ensure our clients interests remain a priority.
+Alternatively, since time is of the essence and wasted time in terms of rejected applications would be highly inconvenient, interested applicants should work with us to understand how best to package and time their application.
+We guarantee documentation integrity and ensure that our clients' interests remain a priority.